rosindex/rosindex/contribute.md

 ## Contributing Content to Packages Maintained by Others

-There are many documeented ROS repositories and packages out there, but there are even more which lack descriptions or even `README` files.
+There are many documented ROS repositories and packages out there, but there are even more which lack descriptions or even `README` files.
 One of the best ways to contribute to ROS Index is to contribute documentation to the indexed packages directly.